fack2/master-reference/coursebook/week-3/learning-outcomes.md

 ### HTTP
 - What is HTTP?
-- What is an XMLHttpRequest?
+- What is an fetch request?
 - What are HTTP methods and what are the different methods intended for?
 - What is an HTTP status code and what are the most common ones?

 ### API
 - What is an API?
-- How do you use an xhr (XMLHttpRequest) to query an API?
+- How do you use fetch to query an API?
-- What is the difference betwee the XHR (XMLHttpRequest) GET and POST methods?
 - What is an API key and why would you want to conceal it?
 - What is JSON?
 Why is this useful knowledge with regard to APIs?